Road Safety at Work

 Note.
 These maps are in pdf format and are fairly large (up to 9mb) which may take some time to download on slow connections.
 Please contact us on the address below if you experience any issues with this.

-Cornwall’s Road Safety Unit also offer completely free workshops to local businesses.
+Cornwall’s Prevention, Protection and Road Safety team offer completely free workshops to local businesses.

 The workshops are an opportunity to take a moment to think about how you drive, what may affect your driving behaviour, and to consider some strategies to overcome these.